Urban Logistics REIT

 Investment volumes dropped in second half of 2022, but still ahead of long-term average.

 Logistics investment volumes in 2022 were the second-strongest ever recorded, as shown in Figure 2, reaching £6.76bn.
 However, the largest proportion of this was transacted in the first half of the year (71%), reflecting the decline in investor sentiment as interest rates rose.
 Investment in the final quarter of the year was just £946.6m, according to Savills, the lowest fourth quarter level since 2012.
 Despite logistics investment being curbed in the second half of the year, volumes in the final six months of 2022 still comfortably exceeded the long-term average by 41%.

-Many of the sales in the second half of the year were made by UK institutions and open-ended property funds apparently bringing stock to the market in a bid to transact quickly, possibly to meet fund redemptions.
+Many of the sales in the second half of the year were made by UK institutions and open-ended property funds bringing stock to the market in a bid to transact quickly to meet fund redemptions.
 In the third quarter, 96% of vendors were classified as UK institutions, according to Savills, a figure which normally averages 55%.

-As mentioned earlier, the speed at which logistics pricing has readjusted has been staggering and the manager believes this offers hope that the bottom has been reached.
-That pace of change has created opportunities for investors to deploy capital with greater confidence that a nadir point has been reached and returns in the new environment can be met, it adds.
+As mentioned earlier, the speed at which logistics pricing has readjusted has been staggering and offers hope that the bottom has been reached.
+That pace of change has created opportunities for investors to deploy capital with greater confidence that a nadir point has been reached and returns in the new environment can be met.
 There has been anecdotal evidence of transaction volumes picking up again in the market.

 Demand still strong

 Take-up of logistics space at the end of 2022 reached 47.99m sq ft, making it the third-strongest year ever, 56% above the long-term annual average, and comfortably above the pre-COVID average of 37m sq ft.
 The second half of the year saw take-up fall by 34% compared to the first half to reach 19.01m sq ft, which in a long-term context is 22% ahead of the average in the second half of a year.